Suicide, Epidemic of the 21st Century

 - Giving prized possessions away

-Along with these warning signs, there are certain risk factors that can elevate the possibility of suicidal ideation.
+In addition to these warning signs, there are certain risk factors that can elevate the possibility of suicidal ideation.
 Those risk factors include:

 - Perfectionist personalities